xmtp/xmtp-dot-org/docs/tutorials/broadcast.md

     > The signature you provided gives this app permission to read and send XMTP messages on your behalf.
 The signature is securely stored and accessed only to execute your workflows.
 Click **Delete signature** to revoke this permission and delete the signature from storage.

     ![Signature storage disclosure and delete after connection](/img/sig-store-disclosure-delete.png)

+## Enable users to opt-in to receive broadcast messages

+Before sending broadcast messages to a user, ensure they've agreed to receive the messages.

+For example, during onboarding, let the user know that by connecting their wallet account to your app, they are agreeing to receive messages from you.
+Here is some example text you can build upon:

+> By connecting your wallet account with this app, you are agreeing to receive broadcast messages from &lt;your app name&gt;.
+These messages may include updates and promotions.
+>
+> You can unsubscribe from broadcast messages by replying with `STOP`.
+>
+> We value your privacy and will use your address only for sending broadcast messages.
+>
+> By proceeding with the connection, you agree to receive broadcast messages from &lt;your app name&gt;.